LeoooDias/msgmodel/README.md

 - Privacy status is logged to stderr after each execution

 **Claude (Anthropic):**
-- Privacy-mode metadata is added to requests
+- Privacy-mode metadata is added to requests when caching is disabled
 - Caching is disabled by default to prevent data retention
 - According to Anthropic's policies, data sent to the API is not used for training